SDM-Net: A Simple and Effective Model for Generalized Zero-Shot Learning: Experiment

 \subsection{Evaluation Metric}

-For the purpose of validation, we employ the validation splits provided along with PS \cite{goodbadugly} to perform cross-validation for hyper-parameter tuning.
+For the purpose of validation, we employ the validation splits provided along with the Proposed Split (PS) ~\cite{goodbadugly} to perform cross-validation for hyper-parameter tuning.
 The main objective of GZSL is to simultaneously improve seen samples accuracy and unseen samples accuracy i.e. imposing a trade-off between these two metrics.
 As the result, the standard GZSL evaluation metric is harmonic average of seen and unseen accuracy.
-This metric is chosen to encourage the network not be biased toward seen classes.
-Harmonic average of accuracies is defined in Equation \ref{eq:harave} where $A_S$ and $A_U$ are seen and unseen accuracies, respectively.
+This metric is chosen to encourage the network not to be biased toward seen classes.
+Harmonic average of accuracies is defined as $A_H = \frac{2A_SA_U}{A_S+A_U}$ where $A_S$ and $A_U$ are seen and unseen accuracies, respectively.